BeyondQuality/beyondquality/research/public_speaking.md

 Bas Dijkstra: The less text there is on your slides, the better - people either read the slide or listen to you, not both

+Pablo Garcia Munos: When people ask me "What should I talk about" I always reply, what part of testing do you burn the most for right now, that is what you have to speak about.

 ### 3. Plan for interaction